Why You Should Find the Good in a Bad Situation

 I have had a lot of problems with this reaction.
 On the one hand, you could have misunderstood the situation and react aggressively to something that the other side meant as a positive interaction.
 On the other hand, reflexive reaction to potentially aggressive behavior may lead to escalation and serious consequences.
 You can avoid that when you consider what happened in the process.
 The third option is that the action was an accident, plain incompetence or stupidity.

-When something doesn’t go as expected, we tend to react by getting irritated or angry.
-To manage that I have come up with a process that helps me to keep the lid on long enough the process a little more data before reacting to the event.
-The key in this is to assume best in people.
+When something doesn’t go as expected, we tend to react by getting annoyed, irritated, or angry.
+To manage your reaction, use the process that helps you to keep calm.
+Keeping calm gives you time to analyze what happened.
+The key to this is to assume the best in people.

 Research shows that in the aftermath of conflict, forgiveness improves victims’ well-being and the victim–offender relationship.
 Unforgiveness is a burden that can be lightened by forgiveness; people induced to feel forgiveness perceive hills to be less steep and jump higher in an ostensible fitness test than people who are induced to feel unforgiveness.
 These findings suggest that forgiveness may lighten the physical burden of unforgiveness, providing evidence that forgiveness can help victims overcome the negative effects of conflict.